By Bikash Chatterjee, CEO, Pharmatech Associates

 This article has been adapted from the 2019 CPhI Annual Report.

 - R. Cross, Drug development success rates are higher than previously reported, https://cen.acs.org/articles/96/i7/Drug-development-success-rates-higher.html

 About The Author:

-Bikash Chatterjee is chief operating and science officer for Pharmatech Associates.
-He has over 30 years' experience in the design and development of pharmaceutical, biotech, medical device, and IVD products.
+Bikash Chatterjee is president and chief science officer for Pharmatech Associates.
+He has over 30 years’ experience in the design and development of pharmaceutical, biotech, medical device, and IVD products.
 His work has guided the successful approval and commercialization of over a dozen new products in the U.S. and Europe.
-Chatterjee is a member of the USP National Advisory Board and is the past chairman of the Golden Gate Chapter of the American Society of Quality.
+Chatterjee is a member of the USP National Advisory Board and is the past-chairman of the Golden Gate Chapter of the American Society of Quality.
 He is the author of Applying Lean Six Sigma in the Pharmaceutical Industry and is a keynote speaker at international conferences.
 Chatterjee holds a B.A. in biochemistry and a B.S. in chemical engineering from the University of California at San Diego.